ARUP-NGS/BMFtools/README.md

 Note: It is **STRONGLY** recommended that for the secondary-index chemistry that you mask adapter sequence in the molecular barcode reads.
 When the secondary-index barcode read consists primarily or entirely of adapter, this informs us that the chemistry did not perform as expected.
 This preprocessing will "N" those bases, marking the reads as QC fail with the FP integer tag (0 for fail, 1 for pass).

-####bmftools rsq
-Uses positional information to collapse reads with the same alignment signatures (start/stop/

 ### Manipulation